 *Busking only **Community Group Only

 Council only manages Busking and Community Group stalls on Council-owned or managed areas, such as footpaths.
 If you wish to busk or book a site at a shopping centre you will need to get permission from the shopping centre management.

 Please note: The laneway situated next to Woolworths in Park Avenue is not a designated busking/community group stall site.
 This area’s function is a bus stop and thoroughfare and has been deemed not appropriate for site bookings.

 Buskers can book a site for a maximum of 3 hours, with a maximum of 3 bookings per week in one site.

 Community Groups stalls can book a site for a maximum of 6 hours with a maximum of 3 bookings per annum in one site.

 contacting Council via email or phoning on (02) 6648 4000.

 Please provide detailed information (including photos if possible) so Council can take the appropriate action.

 Public Liability Insurance is designed for professionals who interact with customers or members of the public.
 It protects against claims of personal injury or property damage that a third party suffers (or claims to have suffered) as a result of your business activities.

 Buskers and Community Group stall holders must obtain their own Public Liability Insurance in the minimum amount of $5 million.
-You will need to provide a copy of your Public Liability Insurance Certificate with your Registration.
+You will need to provide a copy of your current Certificate of Currency for Public Liability Insurance with each booking.